Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

 ## What are pre-commits?

 Pre-commits are part of a class of so called [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 These hooks allow you to run a script at some point during a git command.
 Most hooks are of the pre- kind, which means it does something before a commit, merge or rebase.
-They can be very useful to, for example, ensure a consistent code formatting style or that a file is a valid json or xml format.
+They can be very useful.
+For example, to ensure a consistent code formatting style or that a file is a valid json or xml format.

 You can see some examples of git hooks if you have a project which uses git.
 Navigate to the `.git/hooks` folder and you should see a list of example hooks there.
 If you can't see the `.git` folder, make sure you have enabled "Hidden items" under the View tab in your Windows Explorer.